 Download resources including Curriculum Frameworks and Teacher Guides from our Cambridge Primary support site.

 Face to face and Online training to help you deliver Cambridge Primary Global Perspectives is now available.
 See our Events and training calendar to find a course.

 How can we start to teach the programme?

 The programme is free of charge to registered Cambridge schools that offer Cambridge Primary.
-If you are already a Cambridge school you can teach the programme from June 2018 onwards.
+If you are already a Cambridge school you can teach the programme now.
 If you are interested in becoming a Cambridge school complete our Expression of Interest form.